-What has changed about your business in the last three weeks?
+What changed about your business during lockdown?

 So, I took a look at this and thought – I know what we can’t do, but surely there’s a lot we can do.
 No one has stopped communicating, so in theory, we should be able to deliver a great initial experience, we’re just utilising different tools.

 The only part of the valuation we couldn’t do is go into the heart of the house and view it.
 We know the roads and the properties, but what we don’t know is what they are like inside.